 The Bipartisan Student Loan Certainty Act of 2013 amended the Higher Education Act (HEA) to provide new formulas for setting interest rates for all Direct Loans, which will be announced by the Department of Education each year.
 Once established, the interest rate will apply for the life of the loan.

-- For all PLUS Loans, a fixed interest rate of 5.30% is applicable.
+- For all PLUS Loans first disubursed on or after July 1, 2022, and before July 1, 2023, a fixed interest rate of 7.54% is applicable.
 Interest begins to accrue at the time the loan is disbursed (paid-out) to Wellesley College.

 Applying for a Direct PLUS Loan